sandialabs/slycat/docs/docker-development.rst

 Working Outside the Running Container
 -------------------------------------

-Instead of working on the Slycat source inside the running container, you may wish to edit them from the outside.
-One advantage of this approach is that you can edit the sources using more sophisticated graphical editors that installed on your host system, instead of the tools provided within the container.
-Another is that the setup you perform (configuring your git credentials, setting-up proxy information) is part of your host system and will be retained even if you upgrade or replace the Slycat container.
+Instead of working on the Slycat sources inside the running container, you may wish to edit them from the outside.
+One advantage of this approach is that you can edit the sources using sophisticated graphical tools installed on your host system, instead of the minimalist command-line tools provided within the container.
+Another benefit is that the setup you perform (configuring your git credentials, setting-up proxy information) is part of your host system and will be retained even if you upgrade or replace the Slycat container.

 One way to do this is to use `sshfs` to mount the source code inside the container to a directory on the host::